Recipe By Chef Dave Smoke McCluskey

 When Chef McCluskey and I were working on writing down his recipe he said "no radish or cabbage" because he wanted to stay away from colonialized ingredients (radish came from Asia, the cabbage we both agree is just weird in Mexican food).
 Then I pointed out that both cilantro and limes came to Mexico from the Spaniards in the 1500s, which he knew because he's one of the most knowledgeable people I've ever met when it comes to food history.
 In fact what we now know as Pozole has remained largely unchanged since the arrival of the Spanish, but prior to that it was a whole different animal...literally.

 Pozole rojo has a dark past that dates back to Aztec ceremonies.
 During these events, the soup was used in ritualistic human sacrifice offerings as a tribute to their gods.
-The Spanish outlawed the use of human sacrifice and pork (apparently the other white meat of the 1500s and also not native to the Americas) was substituted.
+The Spanish outlawed the use of human sacrifice.
+Pork which came from the Spanish (apparently the other white meat of the 1500s) was substituted for humans.

 If you wanted to make a pre-colonial version without picking off the weakest and slowest neighbor on your block, you could use turkey, rabbit, or other wild game and serve it with green onion, jalapeno, and avocado.